indrajitp/javaapp/README.md

 # javaapp
-Helloworld rest service source code to deploy on tomcat hosted on azure VM
+Sample rest service source code to deploy on tomcat hosted on bajaj on prem server